prime-optimal/crackwatch2/README.md

 You can check out the website here [crackwatch2](https://crackwatch2.com/)

-⭐ Thanks to everyone who starred the project, it means a lot to me!
+⭐ Thanks to everyone who starred the project, it means a lot

 ## Features